msedzins/fabric-samples/token-erc-20/README_EXT.md

 **NOTE:**
 To not reveal the data the request must go to the peer that is trusted to the payer (belongs to Org2MSP in our case) + no blockchain transaction can be generated

+### Debit account \[Payer;Org1MSP]

+Originally, there is one step -> bank blind sign the token + debits the account of the client.
+It won't work for HLF because we can't prevent situation in which client calls the function but doesn't generate the transaction.
+Hence, we split the  process into two steps - debit the